AnyChart/docs.anychart.com/Gantt_Chart/Data_from_JSON,_XML,_CSV.md

 The latest schema can always be found at [http://anychart.com/schemas/latest/json-schema.json](http://anychart.com/schemas/latest/json-schema.json)

-## From JavaScript to XMl
+## XML

 XML or Extensible Markup Language, is a markup language that defines a set of rules for encoding documents in a format which is both human-readable and machine-readable.
 Originally designed to meet the challenges of large-scale electronic publishing,  XML is also playing an important role in the exchange of a wide variety of data on the Web and elsewhere.
 More information on XML can be found on [http://en.wikipedia.org/wiki/XML](http://en.wikipedia.org/wiki/XML)

 You can use XML to define the chart configuration as a string.
 Let's take the sample above as an example.
 The code converted to XML will look like: